pactumjs/pactum/docs/mock-server.md

 # Returns "Hello From Users"
 ```

-Lets add more interactions to the server to learn more about them.
+Let's add more interactions to the server.

 ```javascript
 const mock = require('pactum').mock;